Vivi3008/apiSupabase/Readme.md

 # Simple server using Supabase

-This is a simple example to use Supabase using methods get, post and delete.
+This is a simple example to use Supabase using methods get, post, update and delete.